-Site area: 500m2

-Description: This site is a former old people's home, currently arranged as 22 self-contained bedsits.
+Site area: 500m2 Description This site is a former old people's home, currently arranged as 22 self-contained bedsits.
 Unsympathetic front, side and roof extensions to the original CHB Quennell house have resulted in a building which forms a negative contribution to the streetscape.
 Notwithstanding a PTAL rating of 3, the site incorporates excessive off-street parking.

-Amount of development: Accommodation for community or educational use or use as a health centre / GP practice.

-Opportunity: Recent planning consents for new large developments on Finchley Road and Kidderpore Avenue can be expected to lead to a growing local demand for school places.
-The Plan Area includes just one state primary school, St. Luke's Church of England School in the north west of the Neighbourhood Plan area and does not have any nursery school provision.
+Amount of development Accommodation for community or educational use or use as a health centre / GP practice.
+Opportunity Recent planning consents for new large developments on Finchley Road and Kidderpore Avenue can be expected to lead to a growing local demand for nursery school places.
+The Plan Are does not have any early years provision and it is suggested that the site could help to meet this gap in provision for an age group if the Mayor's Clean Air targets are achieved, and the Ultra-Low Emission Zone implemented (in 2020).
+As has been noted in email correspondence by the Head of Governors at St. Luke's Church of England School, the site could be utilised to meet the demand for nursery education (or child care), as a result of forecast growth in the 0 to 3 years age group.

-In Camden's 2017 Annual School Places Planning Report, Area PA1 (which includes the Plan Area) had surplus places of just 2% in 2017, compared with the 5-10% surplus which DfE considers to be an acceptable margin for meeting a reasonable level of parental preference.
-At offer day for school year 2017/18, Area PA1 was the only Camden school area to have no available school places.
-Although increased provision of primary school places is expected to alleviate some of this pressure, primary schools elsewhere in Area PA1 are situated at some distance from the Neighbourhood Plan area.

-Annual School Places Planning Report (Primary and Secondary) https://opendata.camden.gov.uk/Children-Schools-Family/2017- Annual-School-Places-Planning-Report-Primary-/ue2m-tq54

-If the Mayor's Clean Air targets were to be achieved, and the Ultra-Low Emission Zone implemented (in 2020 or before), the site could be utilised to enable the expansion of the adjacent and highly over-sub- scribed St. Luke's primary school, or a new state primary school (or primary academy).
 The Forum consider that community use is an appropriate aspiration for this site, with the specific use to be determined by the community's future needs.

-Constraints: The registered owner of the building, Ferncroft Investments Ltd, could not be contacted.

-Conclusion: The site is suitable for residential use and a variety of community uses, from educational (nursery, primary and tertiary) use, as well as for a health centre or GP practice, but is not currently known to be available.

-If it were to become available in the future, the Neighbourhood Plan would support a development that adheres to the Redington Frognal Housing and Development Policy and Design Code and maximises the opportunity for tree planting, to help counter current high particulate levels.

-Site reference RF 4: Garages (eight) on south side of Frognal Lane

-Address: Frognal Lane, London NW3 7DX

-Photo DS 7: Frognal Lane Garages, Aerial View
+Constraints It has not been possible to make contact with the registered owner of the building.
+Conclusion The site is suitable for residential use and a variety of community uses, from educational (nursery / child care or tertiary) use, as well as for a health centre or GP practice, but is not currently known to be available.
+If it were to become available in the future, the Neighbourhood Plan would support a development that is informed by the Redington Frognal Neighbourhood Plan policies BD and BGI and maximises the opportunity for tree planting, to help counter current high particulate levels.
+Site reference RF 4: Garages (eight) on south side of Frognal Lane Address: Frognal Lane, London NW3 7DX Photo DS 7: Frognal Lane Garages, Aerial View